russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Portfolios/File submission (TinkerCAD).md

 Next, click on .STL and save [[Creating a Smart Folder|it to a folder made for this Mod]] specifically so that it is easier to find your files

->[!warning] When saving a model in TinkerCad, if you have only part of the model selected when going to export, it will default to "The selected shape", meaning that it will export only what you have highlighter.
-Make sure you have either nothing selected, everything selected, or you remember to toggle to "Everything in this design" when exporting
+>[!warning] When saving a model in TinkerCad, if you have only part of the model selected when going to export, it will default to "The selected shape", meaning that it will export only what you have highlighted.
+Make sure you have either nothing selected, everything selected, or you remember to toggle to "Everything in this design" when exporting to get your full design
 > ![[Pasted image 20241215211605.png|300x200]]

 ## Submit your .STL in your notion posts by clicking on "Files and Media" at the top, add a file or image and then "choose a file"